Ralt/ralt.github.com/_posts/2012-09-13-interagir-avec-page-dans-une-extension-google-chrome.md

     // Injecting the script will execute the code in it! document.body.appendChild( script );

-    // Once it's injected, the code will be execute, so we don't need
+    // Once it's injected, the code will be executed, so we don't need
     // the element anymore
     script.parentNode.removeChild( script );
 }